Sanctuary of Aphrodite Paphia: History

 The site of Paphos was a holy place for the ancient Greeks, who believed it to be the place where Aphrodite landed when she rose from the sea.
 According to Pausanias (i.
-14), her worship was introduced to Paphos from Syria, and from Paphos to Kythera in Greece.
+14), her worship was introduced to Paphos from Syria, and from Paphos to Kythira in Greece.

 The cult was likely of Phoenician origin.
 Archaeology has established that Cypriots venerated a fertility goddess before the arrival of the Greeks, and developed a cult that combined Aegean and eastern mainland aspects.
 Before it was proved by archaeology it was understood that the cult of Aphrodite had been established before the time of Homer (c.
 700 BC), as the grove and altar of Aphrodite at Paphos are mentioned in the Odyssey (viii.
 362).

 Female figurines and charms found in the immediate vicinity date to the early third millennium BC.
 The temenos (a piece of land marked off from common uses and dedicated to a god, a sanctuary, holy grove or holy precinct) was well established before the first structures were erected in the Late Bronze Age.

 The sanctuary was closed during the persecution of pagans in the late Roman Empire in the 4th-century, and had at that time been in function for thousands of years since the Late Bronze Age: